 “@DIYPhotographer Fantastic posts this month!
 I think your followers will like this #video, ‘Build Your Own Pocket Tripod,’ right up your alley. yourvideolink.com #photography #photogeek”

-Use the telephone for sources with whom you already have a close enough relationship that you can call them comfortably, or who maybe you don’t know, but who list their phone numbers on their blogs or sites.
+Use the telephone for sources with whom you already have a close enough relationship that you can call them comfortably.
+Or, who you don’t know directly, but who list their phone numbers on their blogs or sites.
 Phone calls have the best rate of return.

 E-mail everyone else.
-This is the least effective way to seed, in that influential sources get hundreds of e-mails a day, but it still sometimes works.
+This is the least effective way to seed.
+Influential sources get hundreds of e-mails a day, but it still sometimes works.

 Don’t forget to promote your own video content as much as you can!